Ever wondered whether you could make money from YouTube?

 - Find a job on social media

-It’s not simply a case of there being a flat rate of so many pence per view – how much you get paid depends on a number of factors (such as how many viewers your videos attract and the type of advertising that is displayed).
+It’s not simply a case of there being a flat rate of so many pence per view – how you can make money with YouTube depends on a number of factors (such as how many viewers your videos attract and the type of advertising that is displayed).

 Some people might earn around 60p for every 1,000 views, while others earn money every time an advert is clicked.